Quayside Offices, Dock Rd, Ardrossan, KA22 8DA

 How We Achieved The Excellence In Affordable Housing Nomination

-Despite the disruption caused by the pandemic, Scotland’s housing sector has continued working hard to deliver much needed affordable housing.
+Despite the disruption caused by the pandemic, Scotland’s housing sector has continued working hard to deliver much-needed affordable housing.
 This award is aimed at developers who have built new residential developments in any recognised affordable tenure.

 “CHA has transformed a previously derelict housing site into a stylish, modern housing development warmly welcomed by the community.
 The Lockerbie Old School Committee are excited to be partnering with CHA on our project.
 Their expertise, community focus and dedication to create positive change are second to none”.